BehroozZare/CSC148-Example/Section1/PyTA/README.md

 ![alt text](Figures/ConstantIssue.png)

 And with this, we create a PEP8-friendly codebase.
 While it is tedious in the beginning, the more you code in a specific style, the more natural it becomes to code that way.
 Of course, in the long run, you will thank yourself for doing this chore as it will tremendously help you and others in expanding your codebase.

+TODO:Check contract should be added to this tutorial and figures should be make consistant.